 Tennessee State Parks offers equestrian support facilities or trails at Natchez Trace and Chickasaw in West Tennessee; Cedars of Lebanon and Fall Creek Falls in Middle Tennessee and Pickett and Warriors Path in East Tennessee.
 All equestrian facilities in state parks are either guided rental horses or support facilities for guests accessing the trails on lands managed by the Tennessee Division of Forestry.
-Check out our website at http://www.tnstateparks.com/findapark/horseback.shtml
+Learn more at http://www.tnstateparks.com/findapark/horseback.shtml.

 Swimming and Bathing

 - Swimming and bathing are prohibited except in designated beach areas, waters and pools.

 - The Park Superintendent, with the approval of the Director of Parks and Recreation, may post and enforce appropriate rules and regulations governing swimming areas.
 Violators of posted rules governing the use of pools and beaches will be subject to removal from the premises if the violation is flagrant or repeated or if in the judgment of the Park Superintendent the continued presence of the violator would create a hazardous condition in the area.

 - The Park Superintendent or his designated staff in a pool or beach area are charged with providing a safe condition in these areas and as such may, from time to time, regulate public use of these facilities for the protection of public health and safety.
 Nothing in these rules shall be construed as limiting the authority of a lifeguard or other personnel in regulating public behavior at beaches and other swimming areas, to only posted rules.